What is Hiero?

-Hashgraph provides access to the Hedera Hashgraph Network for the .NET platform.
-It manages the communication details with participating network nodes and provides an efficient set asynchronous interface methods for consumption by .NET programs.
+Hiero provides access to the Hedera Hashgraph Network for the .NET platform.
+It manages the communication details with participating network nodes and provides an efficient set of asynchronous interface methods for consumption by .NET programs.

 How do I Install It?

-Hashgraph is published in NuGet.
-You can install it with your favorite NugGet client, for example from the command line:
+Hiero is published in NuGet.
+You can install it with your favorite NuGet client, for example from the command line:

 The library references a minimum of dependencies.
-It relies on .NET’s native gRPC libraries to access Hedera’s network and utilizes the cryptographic services provided by the Bouncy Castle Project.
+It relies on .NET's native gRPC libraries to access the Hedera network and utilizes the cryptographic services provided by the Bouncy Castle Project.

 What does 'Hello World' for this Library Look like?